 Those looking for information about Advertising a product or service on this blog, click here.

 I'm Richard Nikoley, the resident blogger here.
-Free the Animal began by a different name in 2003, and as of 2014, contains 4,000 posts and 100,000 comments from readers.
+Free the Animal began by a different name in 2003, and as of mid-2014, contains 4,000 posts and 100,000 comments from readers.
 Monthly readership is on the order of 230,000 page views.
 As the tagline says, the subject is about Juxtaposing The Wild and The Zoo.
 So to Free the Animal really means to free yourself to reach your best potential in all areas of life: heath, fitness, finances, social interaction, and how you think about all of them.
-I juxtapose that ideal with what I call The Zoo Human post in my posts as well as in the banner photos that rotate through—some representative of our natural human animal state and some of the zoo.
+I juxtapose that ideal with what I call The Zoo Human in many of my posts, as well as in the banner photos that rotate through—some representative of our natural human animal state and some of the zoo.
 Visitors get to decide which is which for themselves.
 Here's how I described it in a post:

-Along the way, I got fat and lost 60 pounds on the Paleo Diet, so a lot of my blogging over the last few years has been about that and real food vs. crap, and I authored the book Free the Animal: How to lose weight & fat on the paleo diet, available through Amazon and Barnes & Noble.
+Along the way, during the early 2000s, I got fat and then lost 60 pounds on a Paleo Diet, so a lot of my blogging over the last few years has been about that and real food vs. crap, and I authored the book Free the Animal: How to lose weight & fat on the paleo diet, available through Amazon and Barnes & Noble.